Mizux/config/README.md

 pacman -S adobe-source-han-sans-jp-fonts otf-ipafont
 ```

 Then install ibus　and configure it.
 ```
-pacman -S ibus ibus-qt ibus-anthy
+pacman -S ibus ibus-qt ibus-anthy ibus-setup
 ```
+ibus-setup/Advanced: check use system layout.
+ibus-setup/InputMethod: add anthy for japanese.
 Also add this line in your .xinitrc (before setxkbmap fr)
 ```
 export GTK_IM_MODULE=ibus